 In order to rebut the presumption, the client must present convincing evidence of what the specific purpose of the transfer was.
 Transferring for gifts, inheritance, avoiding probate, or preservation of an estate does not rebut the presumption that the transfer was to qualify for Medicaid or avoid estate recovery.
 Further, it is the purpose of the transfer to the recipient, not what the recipient will be using the transferred assets for.

 Example: Mary transferred $50,000 to her daughter Sally in October 2015.
-Mary applied for Medicaid in April 2017.
+Mary applied for Medicaid in April 2019.
 It is presumed Mary transferred the $50,000 to qualify for Medicaid.
-Mary provided evidence that she did not know about transfer penalties, the $50,000 was a gift, and that Mary had no plan to need Medicaid until an incident in April 2017.
+Mary provided evidence that she did not know about transfer penalties, the $50,000 was a gift, and that Mary had no plan to need Medicaid until an incident in April 2019.
 Mary did not prove the transfer was not to qualify for Medicaid, because the purpose of the transfer was a gift.
-Whether Mary knew about the rule or knew she needed Medicaid is not evidence of the purpose of the transfer.
+Whether Mary knew about the rule or knew she needed Medicaid isn't evidence of the purpose of the transfer.

 If there is an uncompensated transfer and the effect of the transfer does not qualify the client for Medicaid, continue to qualify the client for Medicaid, or avoid estate recovery, then this exception is satisfied.